-C. J. Box is the Top Five New York Times bestselling author of eighteen novels including the Joe Pickett series.
+C. J. Box is the New York Times bestselling author of eighteen novels including the Joe Pickett series.
 He won the Edgar Alan Poe Award for Best Novel (Blue Heaven, 2009) as well as the Anthony Award, Prix Calibre 38 (France), the Macavity Award, the Gumshoe Award, the Barry Award, and the 2010 Mountains & Plains Independent Booksellers Association Award for fiction.
 The novels have been translated into 27 languages.
-Open Season, Blue Heaven and Nowhere To Run have been optioned for film.
-Over 6 million copies of his novels have been sold in the U.S. alone.
+Open Season, Blue Heaven, Nowhere To Run, and The Highway have been optioned for film and television.
+Over three million copies of his novels have been sold in the U.S. alone.

 Box is a Wyoming native and has worked as a ranch hand, surveyor, fishing guide, a small town newspaper reporter and editor, and he owned an international tourism marketing firm with his wife Laurie.
 In 2008, Box was awarded the "BIG WYO" Award from the state tourism industry.
 An avid outdoorsman, Box has hunted, fished, hiked, ridden, and skied throughout Wyoming and the Mountain West.
 He served on the Board of Directors for the Cheyenne Frontier Days Rodeo.
 They have three daughters.
 He lives in Wyoming.